Hosting a staff visit is both interesting and stimulating, contributes to new perspectives and internationalization at the workplace.

 - Send a letter of invitation and a work plan (see templates in the right column of this page).

-- If it is a short stay, or if it's not possible to get accommodation through the Housing Office, you can advise the visitor about bookable hotels/hostels.
+- If it is a short stay, you can advise the visitor about hotels/hostels.
+I.e., via Visit Umeå webpage.

 - Keep in touch with the guest so that you know that she/he plans to come, and what dates she/he arrives and travels home.